 If this sounds strange, ask yourself the question, “Does my customer care what the designer has been doing from 9 to 6, if the work has been finished?”.
 On the contrary, your customers wouldn’t want to hear how busy everyone is, in case the job hasn’t been done.

 Imagine you’re preparing for an expedition to a high mountain that hasn’t been explored before.
-You would definitely know something about it, but you’d be lacking the details.
 You are going to have a rough estimate of the duration of the expedition so that you prepare enough food and water.
 However, you won’t know if there’s a place suitable for camping and where that place might be at all.

 Many projects in the knowledge work realm sound quite similar.
 You know a lot about the project in advance but not enough to commit to every single piece of it.
 Yet, many managers insist on having a very strict and detailed plan for every single project deliverable.
 It’s interesting that in real life we are offloading the commitment to the last responsible moment, but we fail to do so in our project plan.

 Projects are big batches of work by definition.
 However, there is no obligation to deliver them all at once.
-In fact, most customers would want to have an early preview of the results, just to make sure that the project does not deviate too much from the result they expect.
+In fact, most customers would want to have an early preview of the results, just to make sure that the project does not deviate too much from what they expect.

 Suppose the project team misunderstood the requirements and set off to work on something completely different from what you, as a customer, envisioned.
 Would you rather give them feedback early on or wait until the project deadline?
 It is more than natural to give feedback early in the cycle and prevent wasting precious time and resources.

 When customers ask about the project duration, they usually expect a fixed date.
 But you would be surprised how many customers would actually approve if you provide a date range instead of a single date.